umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api.md

 ### How to use external identity providers

-Umbraco allows adding external identity providers for both back-office users and members.
+Umbraco allows adding external identity providers for both backoffice users and members.
 The process is documented in detail in [this article](https://docs.umbraco.com/umbraco-cms/reference/security/external-login-providers/).

 The Delivery API supports the same functionality.
 In the following we'll be using GitHub to test this.